Battlezone II: Combat Commander: Modifications

-Battlezone II was one of the first few games to begin supporting modifications and was greatly expanded upon with the release of the unofficial patch 1.3 by Nathan Mates and Ken Miller, two employees of Pandemic Studio who had continued developing the game on their own time.
+Battlezone II was one of the first games to begin supporting modifications and was greatly expanded upon with the release of the unofficial patch 1.3 by Nathan Mates and Ken Miller, two employees of Pandemic Studio who had continued developing the game on their own time.
 Carey Chico, Art Director on the game, said: "Well, the goal of all our effort was to provide for a strong mod community to keep the game going.
 Seems like it's working."

 Battlezone II was designed to be able to support player modifications and featured an in-game mapping tool.
 Existing vehicles can be modified and new vehicles can be created.
 Weapons, buildings and missions can also be edited.